hyperledger/besu-docs/docs/HowTo/Configure/Consensus-Protocols/Clique.md

 !!! important

     We recommend using a more updated consensus protocol such as [IBFT 2.0](IBFT.md) or [QBFT](QBFT.md).

+## Migrate from Clique to another consensus protocol

+Migrating a network using Clique to a consensus mechanism suitable for production such as [QBFT](QBFT.md) requires one of the following:

+* Stopping the Clique network and starting the new network with the state at the time of migration.
+  That is, historical transactions and state history are lost.

+* Replaying the historical transactions on the new network.
+  The historical transactions will be at different block heights, but the transactions and state history will be the same on the new network as on the Clique network.

+You can ask for migration support on [Discord](https://discord.gg/hyperledger).

 <!-- Acronyms and Definitions -->